 Idle-Firing: is when the piston is able to cycle without striking the tool.
 Idle-firing for some breakers is used as a warm-up procedure, without harming the breaker components.

-Failure due to blank-firing or excessive wear of bushings and/or front head
+Failure due to blank-firing or excessive wear of bushings and/or front head.

 Failure due to operation with worn-out retaining pins, blank-firing, or twisting the tool.